Rhoban/workspace/README.md

 You can then install the latest public release of all the rhoban source code:

-    ./workspace install rhoban/kid_size_public.git
+    ./workspace install:public_2019 rhoban/kid_size_public.git
-    ./workspace install rhoban/env_public.git
+    ./workspace install:public_2019 rhoban/env_public.git
-    ./workspace git checkout public_2019
-    ln -sf src/rhoban/env_public env

 Notes:

-- You should make a fork of rhoban/env_public in order to have the configuration for your own robots.
+- You should make a fork of `rhoban/env_public` in order to have the configuration for your own robots.
 - While installing, optional packages will be proposed, you can use the default option for all of them